nickysims123/WeatherVSGas/README.md

 # Setup / Test Run
 ### For help on make commands, run $make help
-### Note: these instructions assume you have a working github account and git installed and configured to work on remote repositories
+### Note: these instructions assume you have a VSCode and a working github account and git installed and configured to work on remote repositories

 1. Install Python for your system: https://packaging.python.org/en/latest/tutorials/installing-packages/